cfeenstra67/egghead/docs/development.rst

 * ``demo`` - a slightly modified version of the ``dev`` app that includes a wrapper for choosing which demo database to download before loading the actual app.
 This is what's hosted at `egghead.camfeenstra.com <https://egghead.camfeenstra.com>`_.

-  * development command - ``pnpm webpack server --config-name demo --no-client-overlay``.
+  * development command - ``pnpm webpack serve --config-name demo --no-client-overlay``.
 You can access the app at ``http://localhost:8080/history.html``.

   * build command - ``pnpm webpack --config-name demo``.
 You can then access the app by opening the ``dist/demo/history.html`` file in your browser.